Polluter pays principle: United States

+Climate superfund

+Climate superfund is a program enacted in 2024 in New York State and Vermont that follows the polluter pays principle.

+Challenges

+In 2025, 22 states sued to block the climate superfund program in New York.

+In May 2025, as part of the policy of the second Trump administration the Department of Justice filed lawsuits against New York and Vermont challenging the climate superfund programs in New York and Vermont.

 Limitations of polluter pays principle

 The US Environmental Protection Agency (EPA) has observed that the polluter pays principle has typically not been fully implemented in US laws and programs.
 For example, drinking water and sewage treatment services are subsidized and there are limited mechanisms in place to fully assess polluters for treatment costs.
+However, in nearly all American jurisdictions, trespass and nuisance actions may be brought against alleged polluters where the contamination event is substantial, recent, or ongoing, and where natural resources or real property have been damaged.